-" Anna will be happy," said Ellen : " but does my aunt think I grieve at that?"
+" Anna will be happy," said Ellen: " but

+does my aunt think I grieve at that?"

-" No, my dear, I think far otherwise; I know what you feel: for, I have myself felt what I once thought the severest affliction ;when I dreaded the loss of your dear and now blessed uncle, I thought I should never know happiness more: but as he had always been my instructor, so then, he taught me where to look for support; and when I saw so good a man, dying in the blessed prospect of a glorious Immortality through the merits and intercession of a merciful SAVIOUR, I checked my tears, and only wished to live so as, in Gon's good time, I might follow him, rejoicing in the same heavenly hope.
-But I am departing from my subject :- to talk of the death of so good a man, raises feelings in my mind which I cannot describe; yet they are far from being those of sorrow; and may such, my Ellen, be your's when time shall be no more with your sister ! she has the same kind SAVIOUR on whom to rest her confidence; and, blessed be Gop!
-He is not LANJOUTE to there has to thinkeld, Anna w unknown, or unacknowledged by either of you !"
+" No, my dear, I think far otherwise; I know what you feel; for, I have myself felt what I once thought the severest affliction:when I dreaded the loss of your dear and now blessed uncle, I thought I should never know happiness more: but as he had always been my instructor, so then, he taught me where to look for support; and when I saw so good a man, dying in the blessed prospect of a glorious Immortality, through the merits and intercession of a merciful Saviour, I checked my tears, and only wished to live so as, in Gon's good time, I might follow him, rejoicing in the same heavenly hope.
+But I am departing from my subject :- to talk of the death of so good a man, raises feelings in my mind which I cannot deseribe; yet they are far from being those of sorrow; and may such, my Ellen, be your's, when time shall be no more with your sister! she has the same kind SAVIOUR on whom to rest her confidence; and, blessed be Gon!
+He is not unknown, or unacknowledged by either of you!"